 Number of cancellations: Number of times today that the activity related to the notification occurred but did not cause a notification to be sent (e.g., the Daily email notifications limit was reached (see Organization Limits).

 Review the Activity Regarding Notifications

 On the Notifications page, in the right section of the page header, click the Activity icon () (see Review Events Related to Specific Coveo Cloud Administration Console Resources).

-If the Activity icon is grayed and unresponsive, you do not have all of the required privileges to perform this action.
+If the Activity icon is grayed and unresponsive, you don’t have all of the required privileges to perform this action.

 The information you can review on the Notifications page table is: